What Can You Do with a Master’s in Legal Studies?

 Probation officers provide social services to help rehabilitate law offenders and prepare them to re-enter society.
 From interviewing probationers and parolees to maintaining case files on offenders, probation officers perform a range of duties.

-Salary for legal studies jobs vary widely based on factors like geographic location and industry.
-According to BLS pay data, the median salary for probation officers was $55,690External link: in 2020.
-The highest 10% of probation officers earned more than $98,510.
-Employment of probation officers and correctional treatment specialists is projected to grow 4%External link: from 2020 to 2030—that’s as fast as the average for all occupations.
+Salaries for legal studies roles vary widely based on factors such as geographic location and industry.
+According to BLS pay data, the median salary for probation officers was $64,520 in 2024.
+The highest 10% of probation officers earned more than $106,290.
+Employment of probation officers and correctional treatment specialists is projected to grow 3% from 2024 to 2034—that’s as fast as the average for all occupations.

 Private Detectives and Investigators